How to Make Nit Combing Easier

 Make sure to use a nit comb and not a regular comb.
 The teeth on a regular comb are too far apart to pick up nits and lice.
 A high-quality nit comb, like the Licefreee!
 NitDuo, has long, fine metal teeth that are very close together, making removing lice and nits easier.
 The NitDuo has a grooved side to loosen nits stuck on the hair and a smooth side for less-invasive combing.

 To start, apply the leave-in conditioner to your child’s hair and brush out any tangles.
-The conditioner will not only help the comb go through the hair easier, but it can also help suffocate the head lice.
+The conditioner will help the comb go through the hair easier.

 Nit combing can take hours, depending on how long, thick, or curly your child’s hair is.
 Most kids won’t sit still that long, so letting them do things like reading a book, watching TV, or doing crafts throughout the process can make it less painful for you and your child.